sukhleenk/sift/README.md

 A local ArXiv research digest that runs entirely on your machine.
 It fetches papers on topics you care about, summarizes them with a local HuggingFace model, clusters them by topic, and delivers a daily digest as a macOS menu bar notification and an in-app reader.

-No cloud APIs.
-No subscriptions.
 The summarizer works offline after the first model download.
 You do still need to be online to fetch papers.

 Supports macOS (menu bar) and Linux (system tray).